TUMLWE/PAL/docs/source/user_guide.rst

 Examples
 -----------------------

-The following subsections describe two examples derives from wind energy applications: a met-mast data reader, which can be used to read data from from a met-mast and to perform moving averages for monitoring purposes, and a SCADA-data reader.
+The following subsections describe two examples derived from wind energy applications: a *Met-Mast* data reader, which can be used to read data from a met-mast and perform moving averages for monitoring purposes, and a *SCADA-data* reader.

 Example 1: Met-Mast data reader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this first example, we are going to create a simple framework to read data from a met-mast ITFC app, calculate moving averages and some additional inflow quantities, which are written back to the ITFC.
+In this first example, the user creates a simple framework to read data from a *Met-Mast ITFC* app, calculate moving averages, and determine additional inflow quantities, which are then written back to the *ITFC*.

-The first step is to open the framework by double-clicking on the main file "mail.mlapp".
-This opens the main GUI.
-There will be two options for us to choose: load an existing file or create a new one.
-We click on "new".
-A window will appear where we can specify the folder for our new project.
-We open the "Examples" folder and click OK.
+To begin, open the framework by double-clicking on the main file "mail.mlapp."
+This action opens the main GUI.
+Two options are available: loading an existing file or creating a new one.
+Click on "new," and a window will appear where you can specify the folder for your new project.
+Open the "Examples" folder and click OK.

-Then, we need to specify the new project name.
-We'll call it "met_mast_reader" and click OK (:numref:`mmr_new`).
+Next, specify the new project name.
+Call it "met_mast_reader" and click OK (:numref:`mmr_new`).
 This will create a set of subfolders, as explained in :ref:`Project Definition<user_guide_project_definition>`.

 .. figure:: images/mmr_new.png
    :width: 1000